 Change of Designation

 Following World War II, the Mustang’s designation changed from P-51 (for “Pursuit”) to F-51 (for “Fighter”).
-As the newly formed U.S. Air Force (USAF) began to use more advanced jet fighters, many P-51s were deemed surplus or transferred to Reserve units and the Air National Guard.
+As the newly formed United States Air Force (USAF) began to use more advanced jet fighters, many P-51s were deemed surplus or transferred to Reserve units and the Air National Guard.

 During the Korean War, however, the Mustang once again proved useful, mainly in the roles of ground attack and reconnaissance.
-When the USAF flew into Korea from bases in Japan at the beginning of the conflict, the Mustang was especially useful in hitting targets that the short-range F-80 Shooting Star could not.
+When the United States Air Force flew into Korea from bases in Japan at the beginning of the conflict, the Mustang was especially useful in hitting targets that the short-range F-80 Shooting Star could not.

-During World War II, the engine repair shops at Hill Air Force Base maintained and overhauled the Merlin engine until the end of the war.
-Hill Air Force Base also performed maintenance and repair on the Mustang itself into the 1950s.
+During World War II, the engine repair shops at Hill Air Force Base (Hill AFB) maintained and overhauled the Merlin engine until the end of the war.
+Hill Air Force Base (Hill AFB) also performed maintenance and repair on the Mustang itself into the 1950s.

 Hill Aerospace Museum’s P-51 and Chesley Peterson

-The Mustang on display at Hill Aerospace Museum was built using parts from multiple P-51s and was placed on display in 1993.
+The Mustang on display at Hill Aerospace Museum is a favorite among the museum community and was built using parts from multiple P-51s and was placed on display in 1993.
 Its color scheme matches the Mustang flown by Utah native Colonel Chesley Peterson when he flew with the famous 4th Fighter Group during World War II, and is named “Audrey” in honor of his wife, Audrey Boyes Peterson.

 Peterson joined the U.S Army Air Corps as a cadet by misrepresenting his age with a forged birth certificate.
 When his true age of 18 was discovered—too young for him to become a pilot—he was discharged “for lack of inherent flying ability.”